codetinkerhack/hello-world-war/README.md

 ### To deploy application to Elastic Beanstalk

-First, create ~/.aws/credentials with a profile for your app:
+It is recommended to create ~/.aws/credentials with a profile for your app:

     [my-profile]
     aws_access_key_id=YOUR_ACCESS_KEY_ID